theo-keyzer/Core-gen/Dart2/tst/concept.md

 A node path uses the same format for variable names as it does for the Append and This commands.

 Commands.
-They are Append and This.
+They are Add and This.
-The This command is also path driven like the Its command.
+The This path actor, calls the actor with the node of the path.
+The This path. actor, calls the actor in a loop with each map or list entry.
 The This command uses a path as starting point whereas the Its command uses the current node to start.

 Append.
+To add to a list, its Add path string.
+To add to a map, its Add path:key string.
-Append _.D abc, put the string into the D.
+Add _:D abc, put the string into the D.
-Append.list _.L, creates the list to L.
+Add.list _:L, creates the list to L.
-Append _.L abc, adds the string abc to the L list if L is a list.
+Add _.L abc, adds the string abc to the L list if L is a list.
-Append.map _.M, creates the map M.
+Add.map _:M, creates the map M.
-Append _M.S abc adds the abc string to S entry of the map M if M is a map.
+Add _.M:S abc adds the abc string to S entry of the map M if M is a map.
-Append.map.str _M.S abc, creates the map M is not there and adds abc to the S entry.
-Append.map _M.M2, creates the map M2 in the Map M if M is a map.
+Add.map _.M:M2, creates the map M2 in the Map M if M is a map.
-If the current node is a map then Append S abc, adds the map entry S with abc.
-If the current node is a list then Append . abc, adds abc to the list.

 Areas.
 It has a node path to specify where to add.
 The (.) is the current node.
+If it is a node entry, it is without the (.).
 The (_) is for the collection nodes.

 Options.
-They are me, node, json, eval, map, list and strs to specify what to add.
+They are me, node, json, eval, map, list, file and strs to specify what to add.
 It defaults to the string provided.
 The break is to break out of the actor loop for duplicates.
 Its also sets a break flag for the Break command to use for advanced breaks.

+Option check.
+This is to check that no duplicates are added.
+For the list and map, it will not recreate it if it is a map or list.
+Without the check, it creates a new one.

 Option node.
 This is add a node object versus a string of it.
-Not as complete as the variable names.

 Option me.
 This is to add the current object.